npm-simplified/simplified/docs/content-meta.md

 async: setContentMeta( string: *type*, int: *contentId*, string: *name*, any: *value*, boolean: *single*, string: *oldMetaName* )
 -

-Insert or update a content's metadata into the database.
+Insert or update a content's metadata in the database.

 #### Parameters:

 -- (string) `type`

 Required.
-The content type slug.
+The content type's unique slug.

 -- (int) `contentId`

 Required.
-The id of the content to insert or update the metadata at.
+The content id to insert or update the metadata to.

 -- (string) `name`